dclarktown/Light_mice/README.md

 Figure 9, Supplemental Figure 3: retinal immunofluorescence data - Cd11b and Iba1 staining
 - The quantified immunofluorescence data that was used for the analysis in Figure 9 is available in the "IHC_data" file.

-Supplemental Figure 1: diet activity data

 # Code

 The statistical analyses were performed in GraphPad Prism and R. Some example R code to run statistical analyses and plot the ERG example waveforms is provided in the "R_code" file, with the corresponding "Data_masterfile_FIN.RData" dataset.

 The R code used to generate the IS, IV, and RA actigraphy data is available in the "R_code_nparACT" file with corresponding "nparACT.RData" file.
+The graphed output data is available in the "nparACT_output" file.